Methodist Ladies' College, Melbourne

 Methodist Ladies' College (commonly referred to as MLC) is a non-selective, non-denominational private day and boarding school for girls, located in Kew, an eastern suburb of Melbourne, Victoria, Australia.
 The school has two additional outdoor education campuses known as "Marshmead" and "Banksia".

 Established in 1882 on its current campus by the Methodist Church of Australasia, MLC caters for approximately 2000 students from the Early Learning Centre (MLC Kindle) to Year 12, including more than 100 boarders.

-The College is a member of Girls Sport Victoria, the Australian Boarding Schools' Association, the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), and the Alliance of Girls' Schools Australasia.
+The college is a member of Girls Sport Victoria, the Australian Boarding Schools' Association, the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), and the Alliance of Girls' Schools Australasia.

 MLC offers students both the Victorian Certificate of Education and the International Baccalaureate.

-Fees are up to $36,000 per student per year.

 History

 William Henry Fitchett was secretary of a committee formed in 1879 to start a secondary school for girls.

 MLC was founded on its current campus in Kew on 14 February 1882 as a modern school of the first order, with buildings that formed a collegiate institution for girls unsurpassed in the colonies.
 It was the first Australian girls' school established by the Wesleyan Methodists and Fitchett was the first principal.
 The goal of its founders was to provide a high-class Christian education for girls, comparable with that provided elsewhere for boys.
 As the first Australian girls' school established by the Wesleyan Methodists, MLC attracted boarders from all Australian colonies.

 In 1990, MLC became the first school in the world to introduce laptop computers for all students from Year 5 to Year 12.
 In 1991, MLC Marshmead opened, providing Year 9 students with an eight-week residential experience with a focus on outdoor education.

 In 2001, The Sun-Herald reported a 1988 study which ranked MLC third in Australia's top ten girls' schools, based on the number of its alumni mentioned in the Who's Who in Australia (a listing of notable Australians).
 In 2002, MLC won the title of 'Australian School of the Year', as published in The Australian newspaper.